groupvine/gv-doc/2-members/1_4-membersAdd.md

 <span class="adv">

-Also, at the bottom of the Add New Member page, we've provided HTML code that you can add to your own website so people can sign up from there.
+At the bottom of the Add New Member page, we've provided HTML code that you can add to your own website so people can sign up from there.